-The main regulatory change affecting the venture capital industry is the revision of the Federal Act on

-Collective Investment Schemes (CISA) and its related ordinance, which entered into force on 1 March 2013.
-The main goal of the partial revision is to align the rules regarding management, safekeeping and distribution of collective investment schemes to international standards, in particular Directive 2011/61/EU on alternative investment fund managers (AIFM Directive).
-The revision mainly focuses on the rules of distribution of foreign investment funds in or from Switzerland, and the regulation of Swiss asset managers of these foreign funds.
+The main regulatory change affecting the venture capital industry is the revision of the Federal Act on Collective Investment Schemes (CISA) and its related ordinance, which entered into force on 1 March 2013, and the end of certain transitional rules on 1 March 2015.
+The main goal of the partial revision was to align the rules regarding management, safekeeping and distribution of collective investment schemes to international standards, in particular Directive 2011/61/EU on alternative investment fund managers (AIFM Directive).
+The revision mainly focused on the rules of distribution of foreign investment funds in or from Switzerland, and the regulation of Swiss asset managers of these foreign funds.
 This has a material impact on: